camillavilla1/inf3200_a2/README.md

 - With a little massaging, you might be able to get the `network-grapher` to print valid descriptions for [Graphviz]( http://www.graphviz.org/), or another visualization library, to get an actual graphical map of your network.

+RUN THE PROGRAM

+Open terminal and go to uvrocks
+Locate directory and run
+./node2.py --ip compute-X-X --port 8088

+open another terminal and go to uvrocks locate directory and run
+./test-client.py compute-X-X:8088

+./network-grapher.py compute-X-X:8088